We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Southern fried cabbage with bacon is a keto side dish that’s low carb and simple to make.
 Bacon is added to make this deep South soul food extra yummy.
 Reap the health benefits of eating low calorie cabbage with your meals.
 Enjoy eating this country cooking comfort food with your family tonight.

-- 11 cups green cabbage, chopped (from one medium head of cabbage)
+- 11 cups chopped green cabbage, from one medium cabbage (1kg)

 - 1 tablespoon garlic, minced

 - Cook the bacon in a large cast iron skillet over medium to medium-low heat.
 Use a fork to flip it over, then drain on paper towels.
 Once cooled, cut into bite sized pieces and set aside.

 - Pour all the bacon fat into a small bowl.
 Reserve two tablespoons of grease, then put the bowl of bacon grease in the fridge to use for another recipe.